AntonPopoff/android-color-wheel/README.md

 val currentColor = colorWheel.rgb
 ```

-**Note**: when you set RGB or ARGB color it is transformed to the closest HSV color with value(brightness) component of it set to 1
+**Note**: when you set an ARGB color it's transformed to the closest HSV color with value(brightness) component of it set to 1
-so the color can be correctly displayed on the `ColorWheel` because it is only 2 dimensional.
+so the color can be correctly displayed on the `ColorWheel` since it's only 2 dimensional.
 Therefore currently displayed color
-on the `ColorWheel` may differ from the original color that you have set.
-To allow a user to change brightness or alpha component
+on `ColorWheel` may differ from the original color which you have set.
+To change brightness or alpha component
 of a color picked from `ColorWheel` you can use `GradientSeekBar` view.

-Also you can set `colorChangeListener` that will be called every time when currently selected color is changed:
+To be notified when a currently selected color is changed you can use `ColorWheel.colorChangeListener` property:

 ```kotlin
 colorWheel.colorChangeListener = { rgb: Int ->
     // Listener Code
 }
 ```

 ### GradientSeekBar

-`GradientSeekBar` draws a vertical or horizontal bar filled with linear gradient of two colors.
+`GradientSeekBar` view draws a vertical or horizontal bar filled with linear gradient of two colors.
 You can use it to pick an intermediate color between these two.

 #### Color

-To pick intermediate ARGB color you can use `GradientSeekBar.argb` property:
+To pick an intermediate ARGB color you can use `GradientSeekBar.argb` property:

 ```kotlin
 val color = gradientSeekBar.argb
 ```

-To set or get `start` or `end` colors to or from `GradientSeekBar` you can use the following properties and methods:
+To set/get `start` and `end` colors of `GradientSeekBar` you can use the following properties and methods:

 ```kotlin
 val startColor = Color.argb(0, 0, 0, 0)